How to Register a Boat or Watercraft in North Carolina

 - Provide proof of ownership such as a bill of sale, title, Hull Identification Number (HIN) and manufacturer's certificate of origin.

-- A registration fee ranging from $15 to $60 (depending on one year or three year registration and whether you need titling) has to be enclosed in check or money order and sent with the application and other required documents to:
+- The registration fee has to be enclosed in check or money order and sent with the application and other required documents to:

 1751 Varsity Drive, NCSU Centennial Campus, Raleigh, NC 27606-2576It takes up to 15 days for the Commission to mail back the Registration and Decal.